randidom/Genre-Genie/README.md

 # Usage
 User Registration: Sign up for an account to get started.
 Provide your details and preferences during registration.

-User Login: Log in to your account using your registered credentials.
+User Login: Login to your account using your registered credentials.

 Genre Preferences: Set your movie genre preferences in your profile settings.